The mall during peak fall foliage in Central Park in NYC

 Nearby are lots of great restaurants so no matter what time of day you go you’ll have something to do or eat close by, not to mention this is just one of the most aesthetically charming neighborhoods to walk through, which has gone under extensive restoration after devastating damage from Hurricane Sandy in 2012.

-Enjoy a Festive Meal at Rolf’s
+Enjoy a Festive Drink at Rolf’s

 Megan-at-Rolfs Christmas restaurant in NYC